 Gulf of Mexico seen from Flamingo, Everglades National Park

-As we only planned to stay a couple of hours we were wondering if the place was worth the drive.
+As we only stayed a couple of hours in Flamingo it’s a good question if the place was worth the drive.
 What is there to do in Flamingo?

 Back to Miami

-Wildlife of Everglades National Park, Florida
+The stunning Everglades National Park, Florida

-More on Everglades National Park
+More Trails in Everglades National Park

 Alligator in Shark Valley, Everglades National Park

-More about the Everglades and Florida Hiking:
+More about the Everglades and Florida Trails:

-- Everglades National Park website
+- Check out the Everglades National Park website

-- More about Florida hiking trails
+- More information on Florida hiking trails